hbctraining/Training-modules/DGE-functional-analysis/lessons/02_functional_analysis.md

          foldChange=OE_foldchanges,
          vertex.label.font=6)

-## If some of the high fold changes are getting drowned out due to a large range, you could set a maximum fold change value
+## If some of the high fold changes are getting drowned out due to a large range, you could set a minimum and maximum fold change value
 OE_foldchanges <- ifelse(OE_foldchanges > 2, 2, OE_foldchanges)
+OE_foldchanges <- ifelse(OE_foldchanges < -2, -2, OE_foldchanges)

 cnetplot(ego,
          categorySize="pvalue",